 11.1 Only races should be included.
 Training runs should not be included, whatever the distance run.
 Distance runs of a “non-competitive” nature, often undertaken for charitable purposes by one or two runners, should not be included.

 11.2 Race definition: An official event open to all applicants (occasionally subject to entry limits or qualification restrictions), Normally officially measured (Jones Counter) and advertised at least 14 days beforehand.
 Normally, but not always, competitive.
-Normally at least 10 starters and 5 finishers.
+Normally at least 10 starters and 5 finishers (photographic evidence may be required to verify starter numbers).
 Normally results available.
 Fully insured.

 11.3 The runner must have completed the whole race entered and have run (jogged, walked) the whole course (unless misdirected by the organisers) for the race to count.
 For example, dropping out at the marathon distance in an ultra race can not be counted unless this was advertised beforehand as part of the race rules.
 The declared race distance counts (the runner is not penalised if the race distance appears to be short).
 However, a runner should not count a race he knows in advance to be short.

 11.4 If a runner finishes a race outside a stated time limit the race should not count unless the race director is flexible in his interpretation of the rules and the runner is given a medal/certificate and/or appears in the result list.

 11.5 Types of races which can be included for club membership

 Marathons: Races where the distance measured and stated by organisers is 26m 385y (26.2 miles) / 42.195 km (42.2 kilometres) on the road or, for trail marathons, accepting that exact measurement is not possible, rounded down i.e. 26m or 42km.
 Races less than marathon distance should not be included.